Collaboration and communication with your team and customers are top-of-mind for your contracting business.

 Then CompanyCam appeared, and it was the tool you were looking for.

 You implemented CompanyCam and BOOM, your business has never been more organized — leading to even better collaboration with your team and communication with your customers.

 Collaboration is cool, but what about when you need to organize who sees what when it comes to all of these projects you’re creating in CompanyCam?
 Believe it or not, hiding projects is one of the most common questions our customers ask.

-So guess what?
-We’re going to quickly walk you through how to hide those important projects and make sure they’re being seen by the right people.
+We’re going to quickly walk you through how to hide projects to make sure the right team members have the right access for the right jobs.

 You Must Ask For Permission First!

 You’re on a brand new job site, and you’re ready to get a new project all set up in CompanyCam.

 The creation of a project and who can view that project all come down to permissions.